* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 A note on my experiment

-I cooked up a big batch of aglio e olio and kept it in the refrigerator overnight.
+I cooked up a big batch of deeeelicious aglio e olio and kept it in the refrigerator overnight.

 (and yes, I did eat some along the way).